6th Group CIS: History

-During the mobilization of 1914 for the First World War, each division had a Telegraph section.
-There was then a "6th Telegraph Section" of the 6th Army Division.
+The origins of Belgium's military communications units date back to the First World War.
+In 1913, the fortified positions of Liège and Namur each received a telegraph company, marking the beginning of organised army signalling.
+At mobilisation in August 1914, a telegraph company was created for the fortified position of Antwerp, and eight telegraph sections were established for the Grand Quartier Général, (General Headquarter) the cavalry division and each of the six army divisions.

 After the First World War, all transmission troops were grouped in one transmission regiment which counted 20,000 men in 1940.
 In 1939, with the reorganisation on the eve of World War II, the regiment of transmission troops was split into different units.
 6 TTr was attached to the 6th Infantry Division.

 After the Second World War, on May 21, 1951, the 6th Coy TTr saw the light of day in Aachen as a part of the 6th Armoured Division (The division was re-formed in May 1951 in the UK and later assigned to the British Army of the Rhine (BAOR)).
 Having been relocated several times in Germany - Belgian Forces in Germany (Aachen (May 1951 - September 1951 Tabora Kazerne), Bensberg (September 1951 - April 1960 Kwartier Diksmuide), Arnsberg (April 1960 - March 1969 Kwartier Reigersvliet) and finally Ludenscheid (March 1969 - July 1994 Kwartier De Leie)), the Coy finally becomes a battalion in December 1960.
 On March 9, 1962, the unit received its colors out of the hands of his Majesty King Baudouin of Belgium.

 Consecutive reorganizations led to a redeploy to the Peutie's barracks in 1994, where the unit is merged with the Belgian signaling school to become the operational Coy there.

 On Sep 6th, 2002 this Coy was split off from the school to form the nucleus of the unit as we know it today: the 6 Gp CIS.
 In the following years, the unit was reinforced with personnel from the 2nd Gp CIS and the 5th Gp CIS.
 The 6 Group Communication and Information Systems was integrated into the Special Operations Regiment in 2018.
-The main mission is to cyberwarfare, military communications only in Special Operations Regiment, provide CIS support to the operations and training for the benefit of the different units of the regiment, special operations support, and special reconnaissance to disrupt military communications behind enemy lines.
-The information flow we enable makes an effective Command and control (C2) possible resulting in a better mode of operation suiting the needs of the regiment.
+Its main role is to provide cyberwarfare and military communications support for operations, training, and special reconnaissance.
+It also supports Command and Control (C2) across the regiment.